Telescopic Tube Connectors – How to Connect Tubes?

 An infinite combination of lightweight and robust structures can be built using plate gussets to connect square and rectangular tubes.

 By combining various shapes and styles of tubes and telescopic tube connectors, you can create just about any structure you can imagine.
-When combined with the proper connectors and clamp, they can be built for quick and easy assembly and disassembly, allowing ease of portability to be added to the list of features.
+When combined with the proper connectors, they can be built for quick and easy assembly and disassembly, allowing ease of portability to be added to the list of features.

 By selecting telescopic tube connectors that do not require drilling into the tubes, you also ensure that the structural integrity and strength of the tubes remain intact.
 Now it’s time to get designing.
 All that stands in your way is your imagination!